 Adding extra grab rails and supports

 Adding grab rails in the bathroom can help a loved one get in and out of the bath or shower and use the toilet without the need for assistance, preserving their privacy and dignity as well as their safety.
 As some people are prone to dizzy spells, especially in warm temperatures, fitting a grab rail close to seating in the kitchen might also be a good idea.

 If your loved one is receiving support in the form of daily visits from care workers, they may still be left alone for many hours at a stretch.
-Being able to use the bathroom as and when they want, rather than having to wait until a visit is scheduled, helps them feel in control and more independent.
+Being able to use the bathroom as and when they want can help them feel in control and more independent.